BetonQuest/BetonQuest/docs/API/Logging.md

             setup.

         !!! abstract "2.
 Usage"
             Simply add the `@CustomLog` annotation to any class definition.
+This will **not** work on any class that extends `Plugin`, see the warning box below for more information.

             === "Without topic"
                 ````java linenums="1"